Go to "How to Apply" for information on the application process.

 When should I arrive?

 The UNSW Exchange Orientation is compulsory for all exchange students and we hope, lots of fun.
 The program ensures that students are correctly enrolled and settled before the commencement of session.
 It is also a great opportunity for students to meet other exchange students, attend social activities and get to know Sydney.
-We recommend that students arrive 1-2 weeks before orientation to arrange accommodation and settle in as accommodation close to campus can be difficult to find at short notice.
+We recommend that students arrive a few days before orientation in order to settle in or at least 2 weeks before orientation if they plan to look for off-campus accommodation as it can be difficult to find at short notice.